hyurtseven81/hyurtseven81.github.io/resume.md

 > *   Leading managers of managers, senior data science managers and managers
 > *   Leading a tribe under Q-Commerce together with engineering teams, data science teams as well as platform engineering teams
 > *   Being part of tribe leadership group to work on tech strategy of the company
-> *   Overseeing squad's work, and ensuring that they build high quality applications and features
+> *   Overseeing squads` work, and ensuring that they build high quality applications and features
-> *   Designing the org. structure/Team topologies to keep the performance higher
+> *   Designing the org. structure/team topologies to keep the performance higher
 > *   Allocating appropriate resources to ensure predictable delivery of multiple applications and projects
 > *   Collaborating and analyzing project requirements and features with product managers
 > *   Attracting exceptional engineers, attending technical interviews and managing their performance